-- 5 Click the button next to or above your desired wireless option(s). - 6 Right-click on the taskbar and select Connect to a network. - 7 Select the desired access point and click Connect.
+- 5 Click the button next to or above your desired wireless option(s).
+Make sure the Wireless LAN indicator is lit. - 6 Right-click on the taskbar and select Connect to a network. - 7 Select the desired access point and click Connect.